-No more than 1 or 2 customers may use a workstation at one time.
+No more than 2 customers may use a workstation at one time.

 You may lock your computer if you need to step away from it for a short time.
-Time spent locked will be counted against your daily time limit.
+Time spent locked is counted against your daily time limit.

 The maximum amount of time that can be reserved is 60 minutes.
 If no one is waiting for a computer and you have not reached the daily limit, the computer will offer up to 2 extensions of 30 minutes each.